 A rabbinic text about niddah, distinct from the Talmudic and Mishnaic tractates, is mentioned in the works of various authors of the twelfth and thirteenth centuries.
 The first to refer to such a text by calling it Baraita de-Niddah seems to be Isaac ben Moses of Vienna (1180–1250), in his book Or Zarua.
 According to Isaac ben Moses, his master, Eliezer ben Joel ha-Levi of Bonn (1140–1225), known as Ravyah, saw this text.
-We also have the testimony of the master himself, but in his words we hear of a Baraita, not a Baraita de-Niddah, which he claims to have seen in writings of the Geonim, those rabbis active in Babylonia (current day Iraq) from the seventh to the eleventh centuries c.e.
+We also have the testimony of the master himself, but in his words we hear of a Baraita, not a Baraita de-Niddah, which he claims to have seen in writings of the Head of the Torah academies of Sura and Pumbedita in 6th to 11th c.
+Babylonia.Gaonim, those rabbis active in Babylonia (current day Iraq) from the seventh to the eleventh centuries C.E.
 About five decades later we hear again of a similar title from Moses ben Nahman, known as Ramban or Nahmanides (1194–1270).
 While explaining a discussion between Rachel and her father Laban in Genesis 31:35, Nahmanides adds this:

 As our Masters said in the Baraita of the tractate of Niddah, “A disciple must not greet a niddah.
 Rabbi Nehemiah said that even what goes out of her mouth is impure.
 Rabbi Yohanan says that one must not walk after a niddah and crush the earth on which she walked, as it is impure like a corpse.
 It is also forbidden to profit from whatever she makes with her hands.”